Settlement reached in lawsuit between Disney and Florida Gov. Ron DeSantis' allies | Politics

 "This agreement opens a new chapter of constructive engagement with the new leadership of the district and serves the interests of all parties by enabling significant continued investment and the creation of thousands of direct and indirect jobs and economic opportunity in the state," Vahle said.

+DeSantis, who was in Orlando on Wednesday, said at a news conference that ''we have been vindicated on all those actions".

-As punishment for Disney's opposition to the law, DeSantis took over the governing district through legislation passed by the Republican-controlled Florida Legislature and appointed a new board of supervisors.
+"I'm glad that they were able to do that settlement,'' DeSantis said. ''Those 11th hour covenants and restrictions were never going to be valid.
+We knew that."
+As punishment for Disney's opposition to the controversial law, DeSantis took over the governing district through legislation passed by the Republican-controlled Florida Legislature and appointed a new board of supervisors.
 Disney sued DeSantis and his appointees, claiming the company's free speech rights were violated for speaking out against the legislation.
-A federal judge dismissed that lawsuit in January.
+A federal judge dismissed that lawsuit in January, but Disney appealed.

 Before control of the district changed hands from Disney allies to DeSantis appointees early last year, the Disney supporters on its board signed agreements with Disney shifting control over design and construction at Disney World to the company.
 The new DeSantis appointees claimed the "eleventh-hour deals" neutered their powers and the district sued the company in state court in Orlando to have the contracts voided.

-Disney filed counterclaims that include asking the state court to declare the agreements valid and enforceable.
+Disney filed counterclaims that included asking the state court to declare the agreements valid and enforceable.

-Under the terms of Wednesday's settlement agreement, Disney lets stand a determination by the board of DeSantis-appointees that the comprehensive plan approved by the Disney supporters before the takeover are null and void.
+Under the terms of Wednesday's settlement agreement, Disney lets stand a determination by the board of DeSantis appointees that the comprehensive plan approved by the Disney supporters before the takeover is null and void.
 Disney also agrees that a development agreement and restrictive covenants passed before the takeover are also not valid, according to the settlement terms.

 Instead, a comprehensive plan from 2020 will be used with the new board able to make changes to it, and the agreement suggests Disney and the new board will negotiate a new development agreement in the near future.